 About The Malheur National Wildlife Refuge

-Malheur National Wildlife Refuge is a cherished place, widely embraced for its ability to provide for wildlife, recreation, and support of local communities.
+Malheur National Wildlife Refuge (the refuge) is a cherished place.
 Located in southeastern Oregon’s high desert, at the northern end of the Great Basin, the 180,000-acre refuge sits at base of Steens Mountain, where runoff from mountain snows feeds expansive marshes and lakes that provide some of the most important migratory bird habitat in North America.
+The refuge is known for its spectacular concentrations of wildlife which are attracted to the refuge’s habitats and abundant water resources in an otherwise arid landscape.
+With more than 320 bird species, and 58 mammal species, the refuge is a mecca for birdwatchers and wildlife enthusiasts as a crucial stop along the Pacific Flyway offering resting, breeding and nesting habitat.